Volunteer Cancer Drivers’ Society

 I am forever grateful to Larry, Ron, Rob, Anna-May, Francine and Sharon.
 Throughout the 6 weeks of treatment, I quickly realized I was in the hands of warm-hearted people who voluntarily gave their time and smiles to make my journey less frightening.
 On one occasion, I had difficulty getting in and out of Rob’s vehicle; lo and behold, when he picked me up after my treatment that day, he had gone out and bought a stool to help me.
 Thank you Rob!

 All of the drivers are punctual and excellent drivers.
 It warmed my heart to see them waiting with cheery smiles after my treatments.
-Conversations regarding “moles”, travel abroad, golf, tennis and potlucks as well as their sense of humor, were a welcome diversion from the discomfort I was struggling with.
+Conversations regarding “moles”, travel abroad, golf, tennis and potlucks as well as their sense of humour, were a welcome diversion from the discomfort I was struggling with.
 In essence, they become my family on May 30, 2016.
 I would not have been able to receive the prescribed treatment without their support.
 Thank you Larry, Ron, Rob, Anna-May, Francine and Sharon as well as Santosh and Amy, the coordinators!

-Your Society fills a void in the Tri-Cities area and, if and when I am able, I hope to pay-it-forward by volunteering my time for local events to bring the much needed attention to the Vancouver Cancer Drivers’ Society.
+Your Society fills a void in the Tri-Cities area and, if and when I am able, I hope to pay-it-forward by volunteering my time for local events to bring the much-needed attention to the Vancouver Cancer Drivers’ Society.

 The Volunteer Cancer Drivers Society is an amazing group of people who do so much for those suffering from cancer.
 My husband has bladder and lung cancer - two different specialists and treatment protocols.
 George, our volunteer driver has been amazing.
 Over the last several months he has driven my husband once or twice a week into Vancouver, from White Rock.
 He always phones to confirm the appointment and is polite and calm.
 I can't begin to tell you how much we appreciate him.
 Thank you George.